cschwem2er/stminsights/README.md

 ## Citation

-To cite package `stminsights` in publications use:
+To cite package `stminsights` in publications please use:
 ```
   Carsten Schwemmer (2018). stminsights: A Shiny Application for Inspecting
   Structural Topic Models.
 R package version 0.1.0.
   https://github.com/methodds/stminsights
 ```

-A BibTeX entry for LaTeX users is
+A BibTeX entry for LaTeX users is:

 ```
   @Manual{,